taymoork2/collab-ui-react/docs/npm-scripts.md

-# NPM Commands and Scripts
+# npm Commands and Scripts

+(yes, they're still npm scripts, but since we switched to `yarn` for managing npm dependencies, we use `yarn` here as well for consistency)

 ## Optional Arguments

-Arguments are passed to npm commands after a special `--` delimiter
+Arguments are passed to commands after a special `--` delimiter

-eg. `npm start -- --noopen` passes the `--noopen` argument to our `start` task
+eg. `yarn start -- --noopen` passes the `--noopen` argument to our `start` task

 #### Common build arguments